Heavy flavor angular correlations as a direct probe of the glasma

 We begin by considering single inclusive charm production as a function of the charm quark transverse momentum $p_T$.
 There are two separate effects at the initial state (before the QGP formation) that can modify the heavy quark spectrum.
 First, the produced charm quarks are deflected by the strong color fields in the glasma phase.
 This is the effect we get from our numerical simulations described above.
 Additionally, the partonic structure of the nucleon bound within a heavy nucleus differs from a free proton or neutron.
 This effect is encoded in nuclear parton distribution functions (nPDFs)~\cite{Klasen:2023uqj}.

 In order to determine the relative importance of the nPDF and glasma effects on the heavy quark spectrum, we calculate the nuclear modification factor

 as a function of charm quark transverse momentum $p_T$.
 Note that in the absence of nuclear modification (nucleus consisting of $A$ independent nucleons) and without the modifications from the glasma one gets $R_{AA}=1$.
 The obtained nuclear modification factors are shown in Fig.~\ref{fig:raa_charm_pdf_vs_npdf} at proper time $\tau=0.3\,\mathrm{fm}$ which is a typical time at which one could switch to a hydrodynamical or kinetic theory description~\cite{Kurkela:2018vqr}.
 In the figure, three different results are shown.
 First, the \emph{nPDF} curve refers to the case where no modifications from the glasma state are included, and the charm quark spectrum in the $AA$ collision differs from the $pp$ one by the fact that we use the EPPS16 nuclear parton distribution functions~\cite{Eskola:2016oht}.
 Note that in this case there is no time dependence in $R_{AA}$.
 Second, the \emph{glasma} curve only includes effects from the glasma stage, i.e.~we use free nucleon PDFs~\cite{Dulat:2015mca} also when calculating the initial $AA$ spectrum, but then follow the heavy quark evolution in the glasma stage up to $\tau=0.3\,\mathrm{fm}$.
 As the particle number is conserved, $R_{AA}$ must, in this case, obey a ``sum rule'' where values $R_{AA}>1$ must be compensated by $R_{AA}<1$ at another $p_T$.
 Finally, the \emph{nPDF+glasma} curve shows the combined effect where both the nuclear PDFs and evolution in the glasma are included.
 This last case corresponds to the most realistic description of the early time dynamics.
+The Gaussian $p_T$-broadening model developed in \cite{Avramescu:2024poa} with the width $\sigma=0.3 Q_s$ tuned to glasma simulations, largely describes the effect on $R_{AA}$.

 The key finding is that the glasma stage enhances the nuclear effect obtained from nPDFs slightly, which is visible as an increased $p_T$-slope of the $R_{AA}$.
 This can be understood to result from the $p_T$ broadening, that pushes quarks to higher $p_T$.
 However, the overall effect on top of the nPDF-only result is moderate.
 This is expected, as previous studies including only nuclear PDF effects and heavy quark propagation in the QGP phase can successfully describe the RHIC and LHC data~\cite{Cao:2013ita,Cao:2015hia,Scardina:2017ipo,Das:2015ana,Sambataro:2022sns}, see Ref.~\cite{Cao:2018ews,Dong:2019unq} for a review.
 The modest effect on inclusive charm production suggests that the effect of the glasma on the initial stage is consistent with existing measurements of heavy flavor spectra.